For more than 15 years, former Congresswoman Gabrielle Giffords has dedicated herself to public service.

 In Congress, Giffords represented a diverse area that covers 9,000 square miles including a 114-mile border with Mexico.
 She quickly became a leading champion of border security, energy independence, and the needs of military families and veterans.
 Consistently ranked as one of the most centrist legislators in Congress, she is a strong supporter of fiscal responsibility, bipartisanship, and government accountability.

-Giffords holds a Master’s Degree in Regional Planning from Cornell University and a B.A. from Scripps College where she was awarded a William Fulbright Scholarship to study for a year in Chihuahua, Mexico.
+Congresswoman Giffords holds a Master’s Degree in Regional Planning from Cornell University and a B.A. from Scripps College, where she was awarded a William Fulbright Scholarship to study for a year in Chihuahua, Mexico.

 She resides in her beloved hometown of Tucson, Arizona.